huggingface/transformers-bloom-inference/inference_server/README.md

 All the provided scripts are tested on 8 A100 80GB GPUs for BLOOM 176B (fp16/bf16) and 4 A100 80GB GPUs for BLOOM 176B (int8).
 These scripts might not work for other models or a different number of GPUs.

-DS inference is deployed using the DeepSpeed MII library which requires the resharded checkpoints for 8 x Tensor Parallel.
+DS inference is deployed using logic borrowed from DeepSpeed MII library.

 Note: Sometimes GPU memory is not freed when DS inference deployment crashes.
 You can free this memory by running `killall python` in terminal.